I wonder what the Guinness World Record is for a sculpture workshop?!

 We were kicked off the boat about 12am and bused back to the hotel.
 A few went on for drinks elsewhere but I declined because I was up for my talk the next day.

 I went to my room, prepped everything and then fell asleep about 2am..
 Only to be woken an hour later but everyone coming back from their drink search…apparently they found some!
-Apparently, they had all lost their room keys and decided to party on outside my door until 4am.
+Luckily for me… they had all lost their room keys and decided to continue the party outside my door until 4am.

 When I woke up 3 hours later, it all went good and bad at the same time for the next 6 hours.